Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 Quince in the Mediterranean was considered in ancient times a symbol of love and fertility and was dedicated to the goddess Venus.

-Quince is bred as a fruit tree, producing beautiful and fragrant fruits, and as a rootstock for grafting pears in the form culture.
-Raw fruits are inedible, they are most often used for making soft drinks, compotes, jelly, jam, marmalade and as a seasoning for meat.
+Quince is bred as a fruit tree, which produces beautiful and fragrant fruits, and as a rootstock for grafting pears in mold culture.
+The fruits in their raw form are inedible; they are most often used to prepare soft drinks, compotes, jellies, jams, marmalade and as a seasoning for meat.

-In folk medicine, seeds are used for constipation, colitis, flatulence, respiratory diseases, uterine bleeding, and coughing.
-Ripe fruits are used for tuberculosis, bronchial asthma, gastrointestinal diseases.
-An aqueous solution of mucus is used to make eye lotions, for cosmetic purposes, to strengthen hair.
+In folk medicine, the seeds are used for constipation, colitis, flatulence, respiratory diseases, uterine bleeding, and cough.
+Ripe fruits are used for tuberculosis, bronchial asthma, and gastrointestinal diseases.
+An aqueous solution of mucus is used to make eye lotions, for cosmetic purposes, and to strengthen hair.

-Mucus is used in the textile industry to polish fabrics; water decoction can replace gum arabic.
+Slime is used in textile production to add shine to fabrics; a water decoction can replace gum acacia.

-Quince is also cultivated as an ornamental plant; This plant is suitable for organizing hedges, tolerates a haircut well.
+Quince is also grown as an ornamental plant; This plant is suitable for organizing hedges and tolerates pruning well.

 A pineapple

-Pineapple pulp is 86% water, it contains quite a lot of simple sugars (12-15 mg%), represented mainly by sucrose, organic acids (0.7 mg%) - the advantage of citric acid, and up to 50 mg% ascorbic acid.
-In addition, pineapple contains vitamins B1, B2, B12, PP, provitamin A.
+Pineapple pulp consists of 86% water, it contains quite a lot of simple sugars (12-15 mg%), represented mainly by sucrose, organic acids (0.7 mg%) - the advantage of citric acid, and up to 50 mg% ascorbic acid.
+In addition, pineapple contains vitamins B1, B2, B12, PP, and provitamin A.

-The fruit pulp is rich in minerals - potassium (up to 320 mg%), iron, copper, zinc, calcium, magnesium, manganese, iodine.
+The pulp of the fruit is rich in minerals - potassium (up to 320 mg%), iron, copper, zinc, calcium, magnesium, manganese, iodine.

-Pineapple fruits, in addition to carbohydrates, vitamins C, A and B and numerous trace elements, also contain bromelain - a complex of proteolytic (that is, protein-destroying) enzymes of high activity.
-Thanks to bromelain, the absorption of protein substances by the body improves.
-The abuse of pineapples leads to damage to the oral mucosa.
+Pineapple fruits, in addition to carbohydrates, vitamins C, A and B and numerous microelements, also contain bromelain - a complex of highly active proteolytic (that is, protein-degrading) enzymes.
+Thanks to bromelain, the body's absorption of protein substances improves.
+Abuse of pineapples leads to damage to the oral mucosa.
 Pineapple contains vitamin C 40 mg% (in leaves - up to 120 mg%).

-Pineapple fruit of the present is a valuable food product.
-It is eaten raw and canned, widely used in the confectionery industry (sweets, jam, preserves).
-Thanks to the complex of biologically active substances, pineapple has useful properties: it stimulates digestion, sanitizes the intestines, and reduces blood viscosity.
-However, it should be borne in mind that pineapple is a spicy product, it is not recommended to use it for stomach diseases.
+The fruit of the true pineapple is a valuable food product.
+It is eaten raw and canned, and is widely used in the confectionery industry (sweets, jam, preserves).
+Thanks to a complex of biologically active substances, pineapple has beneficial properties: it stimulates digestion, sanitizes the intestines, and reduces blood viscosity.
+However, it should be borne in mind that pineapple is a spicy product; it is not recommended to use it if you have stomach diseases.

 Orange

-The fruit of the orange tree (Citrus sinensis), which is a hybrid of mandarin (Citrus reticulata) and pomelo (Citrus maxima) and was cultivated in China as early as 2.5 thousand years BC. e.
+The fruit of the orange tree (Citrus sinensis), which is a hybrid of a tangerine (Citrus reticulata) and a pomelo (Citrus maxima) and was cultivated in China as far back as 2.5 thousand years BC. e.

-Orange juice is a good antiscorbutic.
-The oranges themselves require very good packing during transportation and are easily spoiled, so they are removed unripe and packed in boxes of 200-500 pieces, each wrapped in unglued paper.
-The peel, in addition to the well-known economic use for zest, infusions, jams, etc., is also used to prepare various kinds of liqueurs in Bologna and Florence.
+Orange juice is a good antiscorbutic remedy.
+The oranges themselves require very good packing during transportation and easily spoil, so they are removed unripe and packed in boxes of 200-500 pieces, each wrapped in unglued paper.
+The peel, in addition to the well-known economic use for zest, infusions, jam, etc., is also used for the preparation of various kinds of liqueurs in Bologna and Florence.
 Orange oil is also obtained from the peel.

 Due to the presence of a complex of vitamins and other biologically active substances in oranges, these citrus fruits are recommended for the prevention and treatment of hypovitaminosis, diseases of the liver, heart and blood vessels, and metabolism.
-Pectins, which are contained in oranges, promote the process of digestion, enhance the motor function of the large intestine and reduce putrefactive processes in it.
+Pectins, which are contained in oranges, promote the digestion process, enhance the motor function of the large intestine and reduce putrefactive processes in it.

 Watermelon

 Watermelon seeds contain up to 25% fatty oil.
-Watermelon seed oil contains linoleic, linolenic and palmitic acids, in terms of physical and chemical properties it is similar to almond oil and can replace it.
+Watermelon seed oil contains linoleic, linolenic and palmitic acids; its physical and chemical properties are similar to almond oil and can replace it.

-The fruits of mature watermelon (pulp, rind) and seeds are used as medicinal raw materials.
+The fruits of ripe watermelon (pulp, rind) and seeds are used as medicinal raw materials.

-Watermelon has a strong diuretic, choleretic, anti-inflammatory, antipyretic, laxative and tonic properties.
+Watermelon has strong diuretic, choleretic, anti-inflammatory, antipyretic, laxative and restorative properties.
 Normalizes metabolic processes, enhances intestinal motility.

-Watermelon is used in clinical nutrition for anemia, diseases of the cardiovascular system, liver diseases, gallbladder and urinary tract stones, as well as a diuretic for uric acid diuresis, obesity and the need for fasting as indicated during treatment.
-It does not cause irritation of the kidneys and urinary tract.
-The content of easily digestible sugars and water in watermelon pulp determines the use of watermelon in chronic and acute liver diseases.
-The fiber of the watermelon pulp improves digestion, promotes the elimination of cholesterol, and the folic acid and vitamin C contained in the watermelon have an anti-sclerotic effect.
-Watermelon juice quenches thirst well in a feverish state.
+Watermelon is used in therapeutic nutrition for anemia, diseases of the cardiovascular system, liver diseases, gall bladder and urinary tract stones, and also as a diuretic for urate diuresis, obesity and the need for fasting as indicated during treatment.
+It does not cause irritation to the kidneys or urinary tract.
+The content of easily digestible sugars and water in watermelon pulp determines the use of watermelon for chronic and acute liver diseases.
+The fiber in watermelon pulp improves digestion and helps eliminate cholesterol, and the folic acid and vitamin C contained in watermelon have an anti-sclerotic effect.
+Watermelon juice is a good thirst quencher during a fever.
 The content of alkaline compounds regulates the acid-base balance, as a result of which watermelon is used for acidosis of various origins.

 The word "fruit" is not a botanical term.
-In the people, it is usually understood as the sweet edible fruits of trees and some shrubs.
+People usually understand it as the sweet edible fruits of trees and some shrubs.

 What is a fruit?

-Translated from Latin, fruit means the same as the fruit.
-And berries, and vegetables, and nuts, and cereals fit into this category.
-Recently, berries have come to be considered part of the fruit family, since both can be eaten raw, and vegetables often require heat treatment.
-There is another classification, under which pumpkin, pineapple, ginger, etc. are included as fruits.
-These are fruits from which you can prepare sweet, long-term storage blanks.
+Translated from Latin, fruit means the same as fruit.
+And berries, vegetables, nuts, and grains fit into this category.
+Recently, berries have begun to be considered a part of the fruit family, since both can be eaten raw, and vegetables more often require heat treatment.
+There is another classification, which includes pumpkin, pineapple, ginger, etc. as fruits.
+These are fruits from which you can prepare sweet, long-storable preparations.
 This classification is common in European countries.

-And can tomatoes, for example, be attributed to fruits, because very tasty jam is made from green tomatoes?
-In some cases, the fruits of plants are divided into sweet fruits and sour or edible and inedible.
-Thus, the division into and berries is very conditional.
-There are many other classifications adopted in various branches of science, industry and for other needs.
-For example, according to the structure of the fruit, they are divided into stone fruits and pome fruits, by origin - into wild and cultivated or breeding hybrids.
-Even there is such - red fruits and green.
-The fact is that sometimes an allergic reaction occurs to the red pigment.
-This applies to strawberries, oranges, etc., so it is not recommended to eat them in large quantities for pregnant women and young children.
-These categories can make up for the lack of potassium and carotene, for example, at the expense of apricots.
+Can tomatoes, for example, be classified as fruits, since green tomatoes are used to make very tasty jam?
+In some cases, plant fruits are divided into sweet and sour fruits or edible and inedible.
+Thus, the division into and berries is very arbitrary.
+There are many other classifications adopted in different branches of science, industry and for other needs.
+For example, according to the structure of the fruit, they are divided into stone fruits and pome fruits, and according to their origin - into wild and cultivated or selected hybrids.
+There is even such a thing - red fruits and green ones.
+The fact is that an allergic reaction sometimes occurs to the red pigment.
+This applies to strawberries, oranges, etc., so it is not recommended for pregnant women and small children to eat them in large quantities.
+These categories can compensate for the lack of potassium and carotene, for example, through apricots.

 Apricot

 Apricot and its wild variety, zherdel, grow in southern Russia.
-Like many sweet fruits, apricots are suitable for jam, but due to the large amount of pectin, they quickly become candied, so they are more often used for marmalade, marshmallow, jam, juice.
-Dried fruits with pits (apricots) and pitted ones (dried apricots) are steamed with boiling water and used as a filling for pies, and very dry ones are ground into flour and added to the dough.
-Apricot juice, due to the high content of calcium and iron, is included in the list of fruits that are indicated for the nutrition of pregnant women and for feeding infants.
-A large amount of phosphorus and magnesium makes it indispensable for the normal functioning of the brain.
-Potassium contained in the pulp of apricots has a great effect on the cardiovascular system, strengthening the myocardium.
+Like many sweet fruits, apricots are suitable for jam, but due to the large amount of pectin they quickly become sugary, so they are often used for marmalade, pastille, jam, and juice.
+Dried fruits with seeds (apricots) and without seeds (dried apricots) are steamed with boiling water and used as a filling for pies, and very dry ones are ground into flour and added to the dough.
+Apricot juice, due to its high calcium and iron content, is included in the list of fruits that are indicated for nutrition for pregnant women and for complementary feeding for infants.
+A large amount of phosphorus and magnesium makes it indispensable for normal brain function.
+Potassium contained in apricot pulp has an excellent effect on the cardiovascular system, strengthening the myocardium.

 Banana

 Fresh apricot is an infrequent guest on store shelves, but there is a good alternative to it - a banana, a fruit that is constantly on sale.
-In all respects, this is a real berry.
-In other cases, overseas bananas are more affordable for the consumer than domestic ones.
+By all characteristics, this is a real berry.
+In other cases, overseas bananas are more accessible to consumers than domestic ones.

 An interesting feature of this plant contributes to its spread throughout the carved places of the world.
-The fact is that bananas need to be harvested until they are ripe, that is, green and hard.
+The fact is that bananas need to be picked before they are ripe, that is, green and hard.
 If you leave them on the plant, they will lose their beneficial properties and taste.
-Plucked fruits, on the contrary, after lying down, become sweeter and fuller in terms of the composition of useful trace elements, and the unripe starch of unripe fruits is transformed into easily digestible fruit sugar.
+Picked fruits, on the contrary, after lying down, become sweeter and fuller in the composition of useful microelements, and the unleavened starch of unripe fruits is transformed into easily digestible fruit sugar.
 A large amount of potassium, magnesium, calcium, sodium and phosphorus makes bananas indispensable for baby food.
-This fruit will also help out if the child has an allergy to gluten contained in cereals.
-Ephedrine is present in the pulp of bananas, which increases slightly, so it is indicated for hypotensive patients.
+This fruit will also help if a child is allergic to gluten contained in cereals.
+Banana pulp contains ephedrine, which slightly increases blood pressure, so it is indicated for hypotensive patients.

 Russia is rich in wild plantations.
-In the Far East, honeysuckle grows in this form, in the Kaliningrad region - sea buckthorn, raspberries, blackberries and wild roses, in Bashkiria and the Urals - apple trees, cherries, in Siberia - raspberries, currants, lingonberries, blueberries, cranberries, strawberries.
+In the Far East, honeysuckle grows in this form, in the Kaliningrad region - sea buckthorn, raspberries, blackberries and rose hips, in Bashkiria and the Urals - apple trees, cherries, in Siberia - raspberries, currants, lingonberries, blueberries, cranberries, strawberries.
 The list of fruits and berries is so large that it is not possible to list them all in one short article.
-Apple, pear, cherry, countless types of berries can be considered primordially Russian.
+Apple, pear, cherry, and countless types of berries can be considered native Russian.

-In addition to those listed above, these are blackberries, blueberries, stone fruits, princesses, crowberries, cloudberries, viburnum, mountain ash, hawthorn, shadberry, elderberry, bird cherry, etc. And this is not a complete list of fruits and berries that are found on the territory of our country.
+In addition to those listed above, these are blackberries, blueberries, stoneberries, princeberry, crowberry, cloudberries, viburnum, rowan, hawthorn, serviceberry, elderberry, bird cherry, etc. And this is not a complete list of fruits and berries that are found in our country.

-Recently, the fruit of the goji plant has been highly advertised as a product for weight loss.
-If you take a classifier guide that describes fruits and berries, you will find that this wonderful plant is familiar to every Russian and is very widespread throughout Russia, and we call it dereza.
-This berry was not very popular with our ancestors, because it did not have an original taste and noticeable aroma, such as raspberries, currants or strawberries.
-In addition, in appearance, edible wolfberry can easily be confused with a poisonous wolfberry.
-For weight loss, our grandmothers often used gooseberries.
+Recently, the fruits of the goji plant have been highly advertised as a weight loss product.
+If you take a classifier reference book that describes fruits and berries, you will find that this wonderful plant is familiar to every Russian and is very widespread throughout Russia, and we call it dereza.
+This berry was not very popular with our ancestors, since it did not have an original taste and noticeable aroma, such as raspberries, currants or strawberries.
+In addition, in appearance, edible wolfberry can easily be confused with poisonous wolfberry.
+Our grandmothers often used gooseberries to lose weight.

 Gooseberry

-"Northern grapes", as with the light hand of Michurin they began to call the gooseberry growing in every front garden and just on the streets, is not primordially Russian.
+“Northern grapes,” as Michurin began to call gooseberries growing in every front garden and just on the streets, is not originally Russian.
 It was brought to us many centuries ago.
-In the chronicles of the times of Ivan III there is a mention of this shrub.
+In the chronicles of the times of Ivan III there is a mention of this bush.
 The taste properties of berries have long been appreciated and used in cooking for compotes, jams, preserves, marmalade, sauces, juices, wine, liqueurs and vinegar.
 Gooseberries are very useful from a medical point of view.
-Berries and a decoction of the leaves were drunk for tuberculosis, the antiseptic and anti-inflammatory properties of the berries helped with skin inflammations.
+The berries and a decoction of the leaves were drunk for tuberculosis; the antiseptic and anti-inflammatory properties of the berries helped with skin inflammation.

-With diarrhea and diarrhea, gooseberries are simply not replaceable.
-Its ability to improve stool, improve overall metabolism, remove toxins and raise tone is unparalleled.
-It is difficult to find a more effective remedy for weight loss than gooseberries (berries in summer, vinegar in winter).
+For diarrhea and diarrhea, gooseberries simply cannot be replaced.
+Its ability to improve bowel movements, improve overall metabolism, remove toxins and improve tone is unparalleled.
+It is difficult to find a more effective remedy for combating excess weight than gooseberries (berries in summer, vinegar in winter).

-Since ancient times, natural fruit vinegar with honey has been used to improve metabolism.
+Natural fruit vinegar with honey has long been used to improve metabolism.
 For weight loss, two tablespoons of vinegar with the same amount of honey are diluted with a glass of warm water and drunk on an empty stomach.
-Good homemade vinegar is a storehouse of vitamins and minerals.
-Therefore, it is quite fair that the passion for this product has recently begun to gain momentum.
-Making vinegar is not hard at all.
-It only needs delicious fruits or berries and a little sugar.
-Ripening time - 2 weeks in the light and 40 days in a dark place.
+Good homemade vinegar is a storehouse of vitamins and microelements.
+Therefore, it is only fair that the passion for this product has recently begun to gain momentum.
+Making vinegar is not at all difficult.
+It only requires delicious fruits or berries and a little sugar.
+Ripening time is 2 weeks in the light and 40 days in a dark place.
 Vinegar can be additionally flavored with herbs and honey.
-3% homemade vinegar is perfect not only as a vitamin and energy drink, but also for pickling meat and fish, for dressing salads, and it is also used for cosmetic purposes.
+3% homemade vinegar is perfect not only as a vitamin and energy drink, but also for marinating meat and fish, for dressing salads, and is also used for cosmetic purposes.
 The list of fruits from which vinegar is made would be incomplete without mentioning apples.

 Apples

-Early and late, giants and small wounds - these fruits are loved by everyone and have practically no contraindications.
-They are used in dietary and clinical nutrition, juice is squeezed out of them, compotes, jams, jelly are cooked, sauces and vinegar are made.
-With anemia, glandular apples are eaten.
+Early and late, giants and small ranet - these fruits are loved by everyone and have practically no contraindications.
+They are used in dietary and therapeutic nutrition, juice is squeezed out of them, compotes, preserves, jelly are made, sauces and vinegar are made.
+For anemia, glandular apples are eaten.
 Iron needles or nails are stuck into the pulp of the fruit, left for half a day, then the metal objects are removed.
-Now the apple can be eaten.
-Oxidized sticks are used repeatedly, since each time the chemical reaction between the acid and the metal is faster and more intense.
+Now you can eat the apple.
+Oxidized sticks are used repeatedly, since each time the chemical reaction between the acid and the metal occurs faster and more intense.

-Unlike many other fruits, apples are in great demand not only for their excellent culinary and medicinal qualities, but also for their cheapness and availability.
-There are always plenty of apples in the vastness of Russia.
-In other years, harvests exceed the capacity of processors, and apples disappear, which is a pity.
+Unlike many other fruits, apples are in great demand not only for their excellent culinary and medicinal qualities, but also for their low cost and availability.
+There is always an abundance of apples in the vastness of Russia.
+In other years, harvests exceed the capabilities of processors, and apples disappear, which is a pity.
 This gift of nature should be appreciated and used for health.

 Fruit plants - guests of Russian lands

 Before the revolution of 1917, orange and lemon trees, pineapples and palm trees grew in the winter gardens of the Grand Dukes.
 Growing tropical fruits in a greenhouse is not so difficult if you provide them with sufficient light, humidity and air temperature.
 However, as a rule, berries and fruits from greenhouses do not have the same properties as their counterparts grown in natural conditions.
-Agronomists have learned to zone such plant varieties that have not previously taken root in our conditions.
+Agronomists have learned to zone plant varieties that previously did not take root in our conditions.

-Breeders create new cultures, and they gradually become part of the Russian flora.
-Gardeners and gardeners have long and successfully grown strawberries, physalis, chaenomeles, mahonia, actinidia, lemongrass and other plants on their plots that are not quite traditional for our soils and climate.
-The process is also going in the opposite direction - in Europe, the Far Eastern honeysuckle is slowly but surely settling in.
+Breeders create new crops, and they gradually become part of the Russian flora.
+Gardeners and vegetable gardeners have long and successfully grown strawberries, physalis, chaenomeles, mahonia, actinidia, lemongrass and other plants on their plots that are not quite traditional for our soils and climate.
+The process is also going in the opposite direction - Far Eastern honeysuckle is slowly but surely taking root in Europe.

 Honeysuckle

-Honeysuckle, or Far Eastern cherry, is one of those fruits that are not harvested industrially, which is a pity, because this berry has a delicate taste and delicate aroma reminiscent of blueberries.
+Honeysuckle, or Far Eastern cherry, is one of those fruits that is not harvested industrially, which is a pity, because this berry has a delicate taste and delicate aroma, reminiscent of blueberries.
 Honeysuckle makes amazing jam, juice and wine.
-The berries are dried, and in winter they are brewed and drunk as a diuretic, anti-inflammatory and multivitamin agent.
-Fresh crushed berries are applied to ulcers with eczema and other skin lesions.
-An unpretentious shrub blooms first of the fruit crops of Russian latitudes.
-Fruits appear already in May - June, 1-2 weeks earlier than strawberries.
+The berries are dried, and in winter they are brewed and drunk as a diuretic, anti-inflammatory and multivitamin.
+Fresh mashed berries are applied to ulcers for eczema and other skin lesions.
+The unpretentious shrub is the first to bloom among the fruit crops in Russian latitudes.
+The fruits appear already in May - June, 1-2 weeks earlier than strawberries.

-The smells of tangerines, chocolate and pine needles are the usual aromas of the New Year.
-Even in Soviet times, tangerines and chocolates were part of the children's New Year's gift set.
-There were practically no fruits in free sale in winter, and the smell of tangerine, mixed with frosty air, acquired a special, forever memorable shade of the holiday.
-But dwarf trees with bright fruits and glossy waxy leaves adorn our window sills all year round.
-Among them are lemons, and others.
+The smells of tangerines, chocolate and pine are the familiar aromas of the New Year.
+Back in Soviet times, tangerines and chocolates were included in children's New Year's gift sets.
+There were practically no fruits on sale in the winter, and the smell of tangerine, mixed with the frosty air, acquired a special, forever memorable holiday flavor.
+But dwarf trees with bright fruits and glossy waxy leaves decorate our window sills all year round.
+Among them are lemons and others

-The list would be incomplete without tiny kumquats and green limes.
-Due to the large amount of vitamin C, they are recommended to eat during the rehabilitation period after illness and to increase immunity.
-If you use citrus fruits regularly, it will significantly reduce the level of cholesterol in the blood and cleanse the lymph.
+The list wouldn't be complete without tiny kumquats and green limes.
+Due to the large amount of vitamin C, it is recommended to eat them during the period of rehabilitation after illness and to improve immunity.
+If you eat citrus fruits regularly, it will significantly reduce cholesterol levels in the blood and cleanse the lymph.
 In cooking, citrus fruits are used for jams, preserves, marmalades, as well as in sauces for seafood, fish and meat dishes.
 If you are allergic to red fruits, then choose yellow-green grapefruits or pomelo.

-Even today, when there are almost no undeveloped lands left in Europe, cities are actively growing and industrial enterprises are being built, in Russia more than 20% of the territories are free and are thickets of wild plants.
+Even today, when there is almost no undeveloped land left in Europe, cities are actively growing and industrial enterprises are being built, in Russia more than 20% of the territories are free and represent thickets of wild plants.
 Until now, people go to the forest for useful fruits.
-From time immemorial, in summer and autumn, our ancestors were engaged in the collection and preparation of gifts of nature, such as berries, herbs, mushrooms, nuts, root crops and fruits.
-Russian people met winter and long fasts (Christmas and Great) with full bins.
+From time immemorial, in the summer and autumn, our ancestors were engaged in collecting and preparing gifts of nature, such as berries, herbs, mushrooms, nuts, root vegetables and fruits.
+Russian people greeted winter and long fasts (Rozhdestvensky and Great Lent) with full bins.
 They knew how to preserve berries and fruits in a variety of ways.
-In the summer they picked apples, pears and other large and sweet fruits.
-Fresh fruits were cut into thin slices, laid out on trays and covered with a thin cloth to protect against insects and dust.
+In the summer they collected apples, pears and other large and sweet fruits.
+Fresh fruits were cut into thin slices, laid out on trays and covered with a thin cloth to protect them from insects and dust.
 This was done on dry and hot days.

-Other berries and fruits were harvested in this way, for example, apricots, grapes, bird cherry, cherries, plums, wild roses, etc. In the novels of Russian writers, tinctures and liqueurs made from cranberries, cherries, currants, and mountain ash are often mentioned.
+Other berries and fruits were also prepared in this way, for example, apricots, grapes, bird cherries, cherries, plums, rose hips, etc. In the novels of Russian writers, tinctures and liqueurs made from cranberries, cherries, currants, and rowan are often mentioned.
 Women cooked jam, jelly, marmalade, and not always with sugar, but often with honey, which was always in abundance.
 An amazing delicacy was made from green gooseberries stuffed with walnuts.
 Gooseberries were soaked in vodka, kept overnight in a glacier and boiled with cherry leaves.
-In some sweet preparations, citrus fruits, rare for that time, were placed for greater flavor.
-The list of old recipes for Russian cuisine would be incomplete without national seasonings for fish, meat and cereals.
-The ancestors were great masters in inventing various concoctions, that is, sauces.
-For them, in the fall, certain types of fruits were soaked and fermented.
+In some sweet preparations, citrus fruits, rare for that time, were placed for greater aroma.
+The list of ancient recipes for Russian cuisine would be incomplete without national seasonings for fish, meat and porridge.
+The ancestors were great masters at inventing various infusions, that is, sauces.
+For them, in the fall, certain types of fruit were soaked and fermented.

 Soaked fruits

-Urination, or, as it is also called, fermentation, is one of the most common methods of harvesting fruits in the old days.
+Urine, or, as it is also called, pickling, is one of the most common methods of harvesting fruits in ancient times.
 This was done with lingonberries, cloudberries, cranberries, apples, pears, plums and watermelons.
-Clean, flawless fruits were placed in oak barrels, interspersed with straw, poured with salt and a small amount of sugar, malt or rye flour, and kept for a week in a warm room for fermentation.
+Clean, unblemished fruits were placed in oak barrels, interspersed with straw, poured with salt and a small amount of sugar, malt or rye flour and kept in a warm room for fermentation for a week.
 After this period, the barrels were transferred to a cold cellar.
 Further fermentation lasted about a month.
-After that, the product was ready for use.
-Soaked apples are well preserved until the summer.
-They are unusually tasty, but only late, hard varieties, such as Antonovka, anise, saffron pepin and some others, are suitable for such processing.
-Oak barrels and straw remarkably enrich the aroma of pissing.
-But if they are not available, then you can use enameled, glass or ceramic dishes.
-Soaked lingonberries make delicious sauces for fatty meat dishes, duck and game.
-The berries are mixed with a small amount of rye flour (for density), brewed with boiling water, salt and sugar are added to taste.
-Such blasts have always been an indispensable component of Russian cuisine.
+After this, the product was ready for use.
+Pickled apples keep well until summer.
+They are incredibly tasty, but only late, hard varieties, such as Antonovka, anise, saffron pepin and some others, are suitable for such processing.
+Oak barrels and straw wonderfully enrich the aroma of urine.
+But if they are not available, then you can use enamel, glass or ceramic dishes.
+Pickled lingonberries make delicious sauces for fatty meat dishes, duck and game.
+The berries are mixed with a small amount of rye flour (for thickness), brewed with boiling water, salt and sugar are added to taste.
+Such infusions have always been an indispensable component of Russian cuisine.

 Watermelon

 Can watermelon be considered a fruit?
 There is no consensus on this matter, but no matter what category it belongs to - fruits, vegetables or berries, everyone loves watermelons.
-Both adults and children are looking forward to the watermelon season.
-The African fruit has long taken root not only in the south, but also in the central strip of Russia, since it needs a dry and hot climate to fully ripen.
-During the watermelon season, people suffering from kidney stones have a great opportunity to get rid of this problem. contains substances that promote the dissolution of stones, and its diuretic properties accelerate the excretion of salt.
-Folic acid is indispensable for the synthesis of proteins and promotes blood renewal.
-It is also present in many vegetables, but it is always destroyed during heat treatment, so during the watermelon season you should not miss the opportunity to improve your body.
+Both adults and children look forward to the watermelon season.
+The African fruit has long ago taken root well not only in the south, but also in central Russia, since it requires a dry and hot climate to fully ripen.
+During the watermelon season, people suffering from kidney stones have an excellent opportunity to get rid of this problem. contains substances that help dissolve stones, and its diuretic properties accelerate the elimination of salt.
+Folic acid is indispensable in protein synthesis and promotes blood renewal.
+It is also present in many vegetables, but it is always destroyed during heat treatment, so during the watermelon season you should not miss the opportunity to improve your body’s health.

 The harsh nature of Russia gives us rich gifts every year.
-Many types of fruits and berries are well studied and actively used for food and medicinal purposes, but there are some that we have forgotten, preferring synthetic vitamins and exotic exports.
-It can't last forever.
-It is quite possible that someday we will return to currant, raspberry and blackberry tea, viburnum and mountain ash drinks, and we will eat fat duck with cranberry broth or soaked watermelons.
+Many types of fruits and berries have been well studied and are actively used for food and medicinal purposes, but there are also those that we have forgotten, giving preference to synthetic vitamins and exported exotics.
+This can't last forever.
+It is quite possible that someday we will return to tea made from currants, raspberries and blackberries, drinks from viburnum and rowan, and we will eat fatty duck with cranberry broth or soaked watermelons.

-The term "fruit" appeared in 1705 and since then means edible or inedible fruits of trees, shrubs (earlier, all plant fruits were called vegetables).
+The term “fruit” appeared in 1705 and since then has meant edible or inedible fruits of trees and shrubs (previously, all plant fruits were called vegetables).
 The product is one of the main components of the human diet, since, depending on the variety, it contains many vitamins and microelements.
-According to rough estimates, there are a little more than 2,000 fruits on the planet.
+According to rough estimates, there are just over 2000 fruits on the planet.

 Apricot

-A small tree or large shrub with a wide round crown.
-Very elegant are its reddish-brown or brown-olive, shiny, bare shoots, often in places (but not entirely) covered with a grayish film, 2-3 buds nearby.
-Very decorative at the time of flowering, decorated with numerous large white or pale pink flowers, with dark red recurved sepals.
-No less beautiful is the apricot at the time of fruiting, decorated with velvety-pubescent, often with a blush, sweet, rounded fruits with a longitudinal groove up to 3 cm in diameter.
-The tree loves light and tolerates drought well, living up to 50 years or more.
+A small tree or large shrub with a wide-rounded crown.
+Its reddish-brown or brown-olive, shiny, bare shoots, often in places (but not completely) covered with a grayish film, buds 2-3 side by side, are very elegant.
+Very decorative during flowering, decorated with numerous large white or pale pink flowers, with dark red reflexed sepals.
+The apricot is no less beautiful at the time of fruiting, decorated with velvety-pubescent, often blushing, sweet, rounded fruits with a longitudinal groove up to 3 cm in diameter.
+The tree loves light and tolerates drought well, lives up to 50 years or more.

 Avocado

-Interest in avocados has been steadily growing in recent years, but still few people know that there are varieties whose fruits are more like a bottle gourd, there are black, pimply, oval and huge spherical avocados.
-Moreover, some of these varieties differ three times from each other in a number of important indicators of chemical composition.
-However, with the help of properly selected varieties, people in different parts of the world take care of their skin condition, hair health, treat atherosclerosis, relieve arthritis symptoms and normalize the functioning of the nervous system.
+Interest in avocados has been steadily growing in recent years, but still few people know that there are varieties whose fruits are more like bottle gourds: there are black, pimply, oval and huge spherical avocados.
+Moreover, some of these varieties differ from each other three times in a number of important indicators of chemical composition.
+However, with the help of properly selected varieties, people in different parts of the world take care of their skin condition, hair health, treat atherosclerosis, alleviate the symptoms of arthritis and normalize the functioning of the nervous system.

-Strongly prickly branched multi-stem trees, sometimes a shrub, with thin brownish-green shoots, 3-10 meters high.
+Strongly thorny branched multi-stemmed trees, sometimes shrubs, with thin brownish-green shoots, 3-10 meters high.
 Cherry plum flowers are white or pink, solitary.
 Blooms in early May.
-Cherry plum fruits ripen in August-September.
-Excellent honey plant and rootstock for plums.
+The fruits of the cherry plum ripen in August-September.
+An excellent honey plant and rootstock for plums.

 A pineapple

-Everyone knows that sweet ripe pineapple is added to salads, yogurts and pies.
-Fewer people know that pineapples can be fermented and boiled as cabbage soup.
-Even fewer have heard that pineapple leaves are used to produce a light and durable leather substitute, new types of fabric, nanofiber, which has become an alternative to plastic.
-And very few people know that scientists today, with the help of the bromelain enzyme contained in pineapple, are finding new ways to treat respiratory diseases, angina pectoris, ischemia, and are also actively exploring the potential of the enzyme in the fight against cancer cells.
+Everyone knows that sweet ripe pineapple is added to salads, yoghurts and pies.
+Fewer people know that pineapples can be fermented and made into cabbage soup.
+Even fewer have heard that pineapple leaves are used to produce a light and durable leather substitute, new types of fabric, and nanofiber, which has become an alternative to plastic.
+And very few people know that scientists today, using the enzyme bromelain contained in pineapple, are finding new ways to treat respiratory diseases, angina pectoris, ischemia, and are also actively exploring the potential of the enzyme in the fight against cancer cells.

 Annona (guanabana)

-The tree in natural conditions reaches 6 m in height, in the room it is much lower.
+The tree in natural conditions reaches 6m in height, in a room it is much lower.
 Unlike some other annonas, this is an evergreen tree.
 The leaves are oval or oblong, glossy, leathery, dark green, up to 15 cm long.
-They have a slightly spicy smell, especially noticeable when rubbed.
-The flowers are fragrant, large (up to 4.5 cm in diameter), consist of three yellow-green fleshy outer petals and three pale yellow inner petals, can appear in different places - on the trunk, branches and small twigs.
+They have a slightly spicy odor, especially noticeable when rubbed.
+The flowers are fragrant, large (up to 4.5 cm in diameter), consist of three yellow-green fleshy outer petals and three pale yellow inner ones, and can appear in different places - on the trunk, branches and small twigs.
 Flowers never fully open.
-Guanabana fruits are oval or heart-shaped, often irregular in shape, up to 30 cm long, 15 cm in diameter and weighing up to 3 kg, dark green in color, becoming yellow-green when ripe.
+Guanabana fruits are oval or heart-shaped, often irregular in shape, up to 30 cm in length, 15 cm in diameter and weighing up to 3 kg, dark green in color, becoming yellow-green when ripe.

 Orange

-There are many legends about the beneficial properties of an orange, some of which, however, are not confirmed by anything.
-For example, some believe that an orange breaks all records for the content of vitamin C, although in fact it does not stand out among other citrus fruits in this parameter.
-Others believe that orange fruits (or freshly squeezed juice) can effectively burn fat and provide relief from extra pounds in diets.
+There are many legends about the beneficial properties of orange, some of which, however, are not confirmed by anything.
+For example, some believe that orange breaks all records for vitamin C content, although in fact it does not stand out among other citrus fruits in this parameter.
+Others believe that orange fruits (or freshly squeezed juice) can effectively burn fat and help you shed extra pounds in your diet.
 This is also not entirely true.

 Banana

-Bananas have antioxidant, anti-inflammatory, antibacterial and anti-allergic properties.
-With the help of banana components (dopamine, serotonin, adrenaline and norepinephrine), atherosclerosis, hypertension are treated, liver enzyme activity is increased, convulsions are relieved, and small doses of banana increase the quality and quantity of sperm.
+Bananas have antioxidant, anti-inflammatory, antibacterial and anti-allergenic properties.
+With the help of banana components (dopamine, serotonin, adrenaline and norepinephrine) they treat atherosclerosis, hypertension, increase the activity of the liver enzyme, relieve convulsions, and small doses of banana increase the quality and quantity of sperm.
 The main thing is not to abuse the banana diet, so as not to get the opposite effect, and also not to provoke problems with excess weight and varicose veins.

 Bergamot

-Bergamot is a hybrid species of an artificially bred plant of the genus Citrus.
+Bergamot is a hybrid species of artificially bred plant of the Citrus genus.
 The plant was obtained by crossing orange and citron.
-The skin of bergamot contains valuable essential oils used in the cosmetic and perfume industries, as well as in medicine.
+Bergamot peel contains valuable essential oils used in the cosmetics and perfume industries, as well as in medicine.

 Grapefruit

-grapefruit (English) grape And fruits- grapes and fruit) - a citrus yellow-orange fruit that grows in subtropical climatic latitudes.
+Grapefruit (English) grape And fruit- grapes and fruit) is a citrus yellow-orange fruit that grows in subtropical climatic latitudes.
 Grapefruit grows on an evergreen tree of the same name, reaching a height of 13-15 m.
-A ripe fruit in diameter is no more than 15 cm.
-In appearance, grapefruit is most similar to an orange, but its flesh is more acidic, and the inner white veins are bitter.
-Many scientists believe that the grapefruit originated in India as a natural hybridization of the pomelo and the orange.
+The ripe fruit is no more than 15 cm in diameter.
+In terms of external characteristics, grapefruit is most similar to an orange, but its pulp is more sour, and the internal white veins are bitter.
+Many scientists believe that grapefruit appeared in India as a result of natural hybridization of pomelo and orange.

 Pear

-This is a fruit plant with a multi-thousand-year history of cultivation, which almost all this time is fighting for the right to be no worse than its close relative - an apple.
+This is a fruit plant with a multi-thousand-year history of cultivation, which almost all this time has been fighting for the right to be no worse than its close relative - the apple.
 And the pear is really no worse.
-Potassium, antioxidants, coarse dietary fiber, less fruit acids, fiber-related “light” sugars and other beneficial substances make this fruit both tasty and healthy, and in some cases medicinal.
-Experimentally proven, for example, the ability of pears to reduce the risk of developing type 2 diabetes and prevent strokes.
+Potassium, antioxidants, coarse dietary fiber, lower amounts of fruit acids, fiber-related “light” sugars and other beneficial substances make this fruit both tasty and healthy, and in some cases, medicinal.
+For example, the ability of pears to reduce the risk of developing type 2 diabetes and prevent strokes has been experimentally proven.

 Guava

-A small evergreen tree up to 3-4 m high, belongs to the myrtle family, tolerates drought well.
+A small evergreen tree up to 3-4 m high, it belongs to the myrtle family and tolerates drought well.
 Blooms once or twice a year.
-It gives one main crop - up to 100 kg per tree and 2-4 additional, much smaller crops.
-Guava matures ninety to one hundred and fifty days after flowering.
-The shape and size of the fruit is extremely variable.
-In appearance, the guava looks like a bumpy an Apple green or yellow.
-Guava fruits are round and pear-shaped, with a bright yellow, reddish or green thin skin.
-The mass of fruits of cultivated varieties is from 70 to 160 g, the length of the fruit is from 4 to 6.5 cm, the diameter is 4.8-7.2 cm. which disappears in mature fruit.
+It produces one main harvest - up to 100 kg per tree and 2-4 additional, much smaller harvests.
+Guava ripens ninety to one hundred and fifty days after flowering.
+The shape and size of the fruit are extremely variable.
+Guava looks like a lumpy one apple green or yellow.
+Guava fruits are round and pear-shaped, with bright yellow, reddish or green thin skin.
+The weight of fruits of cultivated varieties is from 70 to 160 g, fruit length is from 4 to 6.5 cm, diameter is 4.8-7.2 cm.
+Due to the content of hexahydroxydiphenic acid ester and arabinose, unripe fruits have a very sour taste, which disappears in ripe fruits.

 Jackfruit

 A plant of the mulberry family, a close relative of the breadfruit tree.
 Jackfruit is the national fruit of Bangladesh.
 Jackfruit fruits are the largest edible fruits growing on trees: 20-90 cm long and up to 20 cm in diameter, they weigh up to 34 kg.
-Their thick skin is covered with numerous cone-shaped protrusions.
-Young fruits are green, when ripe they become green-yellow or brown-yellow and when tapped they make a hollow sound (immature fruits are deaf).
-Inside, the fruit is divided into large lobes containing yellow, fragrant, sweet pulp, consisting of juicy soft fibers.
-Each slice contains one fairly large oblong white seed 2-3 cm long.
-The cut jackfruit fruit has a pleasant specific smell, slightly reminiscent of a banana and pineapple.
+Their thick skin is covered with numerous cone-shaped projections.
+Young fruits are green, when ripe they become green-yellow or brown-yellow and when tapped they make a hollow sound (unripe fruits are hollow).
+Inside, the fruit is divided into large lobes containing yellow, aromatic, sweet pulp consisting of juicy soft fibers.
+Each lobe contains one rather large oblong white seed, 2-3 cm long.
+The cut jackfruit fruit has a pleasant specific smell, slightly reminiscent of banana and pineapple.

 An extraordinary fruit.
-Currently, it is grown in southern Mexico, in some countries of Central and South America, in Vietnam, as well as in Israel (in the Negev desert).
-Depending on the species, the size of the pitahaya fruit, the color of the pulp (white, pink, purple), the color of the skin (from yellow to orange, from red to purple) and the surface texture of the fruit (with small outgrowths, with thin colored scales) vary.
-The pulp of the dragon fruit fruit is always filled with small black seeds, which are customary to clean out.
+It is currently grown in southern Mexico, some countries in Central and South America, Vietnam, and also in Israel (in the Negev Desert).
+Depending on the species, the size of pitahaya fruits, the color of the pulp (white, pink, purple), the color of the skin (from yellow to orange, from red to purple) and the texture of the surface of the fruit (with small outgrowths, with thin colored scales) vary.
+The pulp of the dragon fruit is always filled with small black seeds, which are usually peeled out.

 Durian has such a disgusting smell that you are unlikely to be allowed into a public place with it.
-However, if you overcome disgust or just close your nose and taste the juicy pulp, you will immediately understand where the concept of the king of fruits came from.
+However, if you overcome your disgust or simply close your nose and taste the juicy pulp, you will immediately understand where the concept of the king of fruits came from.

-Evergreen, slow-growing tree 5 m high with drooping branches and a dense, highly branched, rounded crown or shrub.
+An evergreen, slow-growing tree 5 m high with drooping branches and a dense, highly branched, rounded crown or shrub.
 The leaves are soft, dark green, smooth on top and covered with whitish pubescence below.
 The leaves are sensitive to light and cluster together at night.
 The flowers are small pink or purple-red.
-Carambola fruits are fleshy, crispy and juicy, slightly spicy, with massive ribbed outgrowths, ranging in size from a chicken egg to a large orange.
-Ripe fruits of carambola are amber-yellow or golden-yellow.
+Carambola fruits are fleshy, crispy and juicy, slightly spicy, with massive ribbed growths, ranging in size from a chicken egg to a large orange.
+Ripe carambola fruits are amber yellow or golden yellow in color.
 They are unusual in shape - they look like a ribbed airship.

 Kiwi

 The herbaceous vine Actinidia sinensis and its fruits are berries with green flesh and brown skin covered with small hairs.
-The history of kiwi is very unusual.
-The birthplace of the creeper with the name mihutao, which became the progenitor of kiwi, is China.
+The history of the kiwi is quite unusual.
+The homeland of the vine called mihutao, which became the ancestor of kiwi, is China.

-clementine or Citrus clementina is one of the varieties of tangero.
-It is a hybrid of orange and tangerine.
+Clementine or Citrus clementina is a variety of tangero.
+This is a hybrid of orange and tangerine.
 It was created back in 1902 by Father Klemen, who was not only a priest, but also a wonderful breeder.
-The shape of the fruit is the same as that of the mandarin, but they are much sweeter.
+The shape of the fruit is the same as that of a tangerine, but they are much sweeter.

 Kumquat